 The new revised edition is required for this course.
 Older versions of the student edition, answer key, and history reader are not compatible with the course.

 Note that while our primary text will be the Latin for Children Primer A, the teaching staff will be adapting and augmenting the curriculum as they see best for the learning objectives of the course.
-As such, students should also be prepared to regularly print PDF files supplied by the instructors on the Schoology course page.
-OPTIONAL MATERIALS:
+As such, students should also be prepared to regularly print PDF files supplied by the instructors.